themiscadiz/Assignment1/README.md

 <!-- Any specific challenges or struggles documented -->
 ## Challenges & Struggles

-The biggest difficulties that I encounter in this process was to **create the ssh key**.
+The biggest difficulties that I encountered in this process was to **create the ssh key**.
-The [github guideline] (https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) part from the idea that you already are familiarize with github, terminal and development process.
-At first i dind't understand the reason of a ssh key.
+The [github guideline] (https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) assumes you already are familiarized with github, terminal and development process.
+At first I didn't understand why I need an ssh key.

 Step: Adding your SSH key to the ssh-agent
-To  modify your ~/.ssh/config file, it is not clear what are the step that you have to do.
-After looking for help, I encounter that I have to write:
+To  modify your ~/.ssh/config file, it is not clear what are the steps that you have to do.
+After getting help, I found out that I have to write:
 $ nano ~/.ssh/config

-and then:
+and then paste:

 Host *
   AddKeysToAgent yes